ankane/dbx/README.md

 dbxDelete(con, table, records, where, batch_size=1000)
 ```

-### Origin [github]
+## Origin [github]

-Add comments to queries to make it easier to see where time-consuming queries are coming from.
+Add comments to queries to make it easier to see where time-consuming queries are coming from on production systems.

 ```r
 options(dbx_origin=TRUE)